UK Game Show Records

 - (a) This number would go down by 1, but the "One-offs" column would rise by 7, if you counted Gameshow Marathon as a series of individual shows rather than its own format.

-- (b) However, PSI and Crazy Comparisons were just different titles for the same show.
+- (b) PSI and Crazy Comparisons are different titles for the same show.

 - (c) Dick and Dom have combined to host 7 series, and appeared together on a single one-off show.

-- (d) Rent Free and Get Staffed are also different titles for the same show.
+- (d) Rent Free and Get Staffed are different titles for the same show.

 Most successful (£): Ian Woodley is known to have won at least £1,050,000 on game shows when his winnings from Someone's Going to be a Millionaire and Poker Den are combined.
 Counting just quiz shows, Sarah Lang has won at least £1,033,100, including £1m on PokerFace (16th July 2006), plus appearances on In It to Win It and Wipeout.

 Most successful (programmes won): Ian Lygo won 75 consecutive shows of 100%, without defeat, in 1998.
 This is thought to be a world record.

 Most successful (different formats): In terms of different programmes on which a contestant won, Daphne Fowler is possibly the most successful.